oplS17projects/Chat_robot/README.md

 ### Data Sets or other Source Materials
 Since machine-learning is a significant part of this project, it is essential for us to "feed" the bot with data sets that it can use to make important decisions.
-While our plan is to create data ourselves, we will constantly be on a look-out for finding data on the web.
+We initially considered looking for data sets on the web.
+However, we decided to create data ourselves, as it was simpler and quicker.

-Since we are writing the data ourselves, we should not encounter an issue where our bot is not able to "understand" it.
-However, if we are to import existing data, we plan to write a script that will convert the data format and make it consistent with our architecture.
+Since we are wrote the data ourselves, we did not encounter an issue where our bot was unable to "understand" it.

-Our plan is to have two types of data set formats: 1) one for NLP (Natural Language Processing) and 2) one for knowledge (Being able to handle questions).
+We initally planned to have two types of data set formats: 1) one for NLP (Natural Language Processing) and 2) one for knowledge (Being able to handle questions).
+Due to time constraints, we were only able to produce "knowledge"-based data.

+We used RASA NLU, an open-source Python-based library for handling Natural Language processing.

 ### Deliverable and Demonstration
 We have an interactive single page web chat application that has a built in bot.
 During the demo, a can talk